Transcendental-Programmer/Healio-LLM-Integrated-chatbot/README.md

 # Hospital System Chatbot

 ## Description
 This project implements a chatbot interface for a hospital system.
 It uses a LangChain agent designed to answer questions about hospitals, patients, visits, physicians, and insurance payers in a simulated hospital system.
 The chatbot utilizes retrieval-augmented generation (RAG) over both structured and unstructured synthetically generated data.
+Here i am using the gpt-2 llm for query encoding, parsing to mongo_db database and intelligent generation of responses.

 ## Images
 ### 1. Home_page